Netz00/growi/README.md

 ## VSCode information (optional)

-Install the extension in `.vscode/extension.json`.
+Install the extensions in `.vscode/extension.json`.